Fujifilm X-Pro2 Review

 Conclusion

 Is the X-Pro2 still relevant?
 Absolutely.
-The X-Pro3 comes with improvements, new bells, and whistles but it also arrived with a price increase.
-I got my second X-Pro2, new, for $1,399.00 including the MHG-XPRO2 grip.
-The standard black X-Pro3 is currently listed at $1,799.00 and the premium Dura Black or Silver at $1,999.00.
+The X-Pro3 comes with improvements and new features, but it also arrived with a price increase.
+I got my second X-Pro2, new, for $1,399.00, including the MHG-XPRO2 grip.
+The standard black X-Pro3 is currently listed at $1,799.00, while the premium Dura Black and Silver models are priced at $1,999.00.

 As a current X-Pro2 owner, you may be contemplating an X-Pro3 upgrade.
-Over the years I have found that any worry about upgrading usually goes away after upgrading to the new camera.
-In most cases, manufacturers improve a host of features and improve overall usability, ie. faster processors.
+Over the years, I've found that any worries about upgrading usually disappear after I upgrade to the new camera.
+In most cases, manufacturers improve a host of features and enhance overall usability, such as faster processors.

-Some of these changes may be subtle, but in the end, the improvements add up to an elevated user experience, especially when used over a longer period of time.
+Some of these changes may be subtle, but in the end, the improvements add up to a more enhanced user experience, especially when used over an extended period.
 This could very well be the case with the X-Pro3.

-You will not see dramatically better image quality with the new X-Pro3 and this is why the X-Pro2 is still relevant and will remain relevant for some time to come.
-Especially if you can find a good used copy.
+You won't see dramatically better image quality with the new X-Pro3, which is why the X-Pro2 remains relevant and will continue to be relevant for some time to come, especially if you can find a good used copy.

-I may change my tune after trying the X-Pro3 and almost hope I will.
-There is room for both cameras and depending on where you are in your photography journey both the X-Pro2 and X-Pro3 can be appealing choices.
+I may change my tune after trying the X-Pro3, and almost hope I will.
+There is room for both cameras, and depending on where you are in your photography journey, either the X-Pro2 or the X-Pro3 can be appealing choices.

 Pros